-Our Kalkpaint is a lime based product and its main characteristics are the different shades of colour with its matte texture and superb depth.
+Our Kalkpaint is a lime-based product and its main characteristics are the different shades of colour with its matte texture and superb depth.
 We produce and sell our Kalkpaint in powder-form which makes our products even more eco-friendly.
-Our Kalkpaint is VOC-free and does not contain any film forming plastics.
-None of the pigments (mineral- or oxides) used in our production are dangerous, however the Lime used in our production is highly alkaline and has a pH level of 12 so it's recommended to use protective gear.
-While drying on the wall only water will evaporate so no harm there, and after drying our Kalkpaint is harmless.
-The Kalkpaint is packed in 1 kg bags.
-You need only add 1.7 liters of water to 1 kg of the Kalkpaint powder, stir it very well and then you have about 2 litres of freshly made paint which covers approx. 8 m2 in two layers (this always depends on how the surface is absorbing the Kalkpaint).
+Our Kalkpaint is VOC-free and does not contain any film forming plastic ingredients.
+All of the pigments (mineral- or oxides) used in our production are safe to use.
+The Lime in our products is highly alkaline and has a pH level of 12 so it's recommended to use protective gear.
+While drying on the wall only water will evaporate so it does not cause any indoor pollution.
+The Kalkpaint is packed in 1 kg bags in powder form.
+To mix the paint, add 1.7 litres of water to the Kalkpaint powder, stir it very well and then you have about 2 litres of freshly made paint which covers approx. 8 m2 in two layers (this always depends on how the surface is absorbing the Kalkpaint).
 Our smaller Kalkpaint bags contain 250gr. of powder and need to be mixed with 425ml of water, one small bag will cover ca. 2 m2 in two layers.

 Preparation and how to do:

 1) Kalklitir's Kalkpaint can be used directly on surfaces that are painted with matt or semi matt water based-paint as well as on unpainted surfaces such as concrete, gips, plaster, wood etc. walls do need to be clean and free of dust, grease etc. Wall colour does not have to be white before painting with Kalkpaint.
-When using Kalkpaint on surfaces that have already been painted with oil paint or lacquered surfaces or if you have plaster on parts of walls (like on joints or if you have fixed some holes etc.) you have to apply water based acrylic primer before you start as paint will not bond with oil based surfaces and plaster will absorb differently so you want to prevent discolouration.
+When using Kalkpaint on surfaces that have already been painted with oil paint or lacquered surfaces or if you have plaster on parts of the walls (like on joints or where you have fixed some holes etc.) you have to apply a water based acrylic primer before you start.
+This is because Kalkpaint will not bond with oil-based surfaces and plaster will absorb differently so you want to prevent discolouration.
 When painting on wood, use proper material to prevent knots from bleeding through.
-Pls. see more informations here below regarding painting on wallpaper, on furnitures etc. plus we also have videos on "how to do" here below.
+Please see more information here below regarding painting on wallpaper, on furniture etc. We also have videos on "how to do" below.

-2) Before applying the Kalkpaint, all surfaces should be properly dry and clean and free from dust, grease etc. All holes and cracks should be fixed as usual, using proper material, and make sure that all repairs have dried completely before painting (please follow instructions from individual producer), if walls need to be fixed before you paint, you will need to apply one layer or primer to prevent discolouration, or you will need to do more layers of the Kalkpaint until you have even absorption. *It is a good rule to apply water based acrylic primer on top of grease, fixed holes and cracks, glossy paint, wallpaper etc. in order to avoid any discolouration, and also good to use sandpaper to even out and erase spots etc.
+2) Before applying the Kalkpaint, all surfaces should be properly dry, clean and free from dust, grease etc. All holes and cracks should be fixed, using proper material, and make sure that all repairs have dried completely before painting (please follow instructions from individual producer).
+If walls need to be fixed before you paint, you will need to apply one layer of primer to prevent discolouration, or you can do more layers of the Kalkpaint until you have an even absorption.
+It is a good rule to apply a water based acrylic primer on top of grease, fixed holes and cracks, glossy paint, wallpaper etc. in order to avoid any discolouration.
+It can also be good to use sandpaper to remove imperfections on the walls.

 3) If you have more than one type of surface material on the same wall (like plaster and paint etc) you need to first paint one layer of water based acrylic primer (must be free of Alkyd) to prevent discolouration.
-Have in mind that different materials will absorb the paint differently, causing both the colour outcome to vary and also the coverage of the paint can be different *(we can only say that "normally" 1 kg will cover ca 8 m2 in the minimum two layers that are recommended and are usually enough to get the best result!)
+Have in mind that different materials will absorb the paint differently, causing both the colour outcome to vary and also the coverage of the paint can be different.

-4) Use a good quality lime-brush and paint in either up and down or in X-strokes.
-Starting in the corner top of the wall, painting towards the floor, covering c.a 50-70cm each time is normally a good way to paint a wall.
+4) Use a good quality lime-brush and paint in either up and down motions or in X-strokes.
+We recommend that you start in the corner at the top of the wall, painting towards the floor, covering c.a 50-70cm wide space at a time is normally a good way to paint a wall.
 The colour will look darker when wet and will dry up lighter.
 This normally takes around 3-5 hours, depending on the humidity and temperature in the room.
 Once the wall is dry (and lighter) you can paint the next layer.

-5) Make sure to stir well in the bucket both before you start and also from time to time the through the whole process to prevent pigments from falling to bottom as that can cause discolouration in the paint.
+5) Make sure to stir well in the bucket both before you start and also regularly throughout the whole painting process to prevent pigments from falling to bottom as that can cause discolouration in the paint.

-6) Always paint your wall in one "go" to prevent overlapping of dry and wet paint as this will cause discolouration.
-Never try and fix spots or other areas on parts of the wall once you have painted and/or the paint is starting to dry out as that will result in a patchy looking wall.
+6) Always paint your wall in "one go" to prevent overlapping of dry and wet paint as this will cause discolouration.
+Never try and fix spots or areas on parts of the wall once you have painted and/or the paint is starting to dry as that will result in a patchy looking wall.

 7) Please note!
-Even though we do say that two layers are "normally" what is needed to get good results, it is so that when using natural paint like Kalkpaint more layers can be needed (in some cases) to get the best result !
+Even though two layers are "normally" what is needed to get good results, there is a chance that more layers are needed to get the best results.

-8) It is very important to avoid any water coming in contact with a freshly painted wall for at least 72 hours! (water, if in contact in the first 72 hours, will leave white spots on the wall if the paint hasn't fully dried).
+8) It is very important to avoid any water coming in contact with a freshly painted wall for at least 72 hours! (water will leave white spots on the wall if the paint hasn't fully dried).

-9) Kalkpaint will normally dry in few hours but it will take few days and up to few weeks for it fully harden, depending on the intensity of the colour and humidity in the room. *The darkest colours like Nero f.ex. will need longer time to fully harden (can even be up to few months) and the colour can until then contaminate when touched.
-Naturalpaint like Kalkpaint needs air to fully harden and it can be good to raise the temperature in the room (specially when using these darkest colours) in order to help speed up the hardening time.
+9) Kalkpaint will normally dry in few hours but it will take few days and up to few weeks for it fully harden, depending on the intensity of the colour and humidity in the room.
+The darkest colours like Nero f.ex. will need a longer time to fully harden (it can even take a few months) and until then the colour may rub off on clothes when touched.
+Natural paint like Kalkpaint needs air to fully harden and it can be good to raise the temperature in the room (especially when using these darkest colours) in order to help speed up the hardening time.

 10) Once you have mixed the powder with water, it can be kept for one year in an airtight container.
 But in powder form it can be kept for years.